theupdateframework/python-tuf/examples/client_example/README.md

-Note that unlike normal repositories, the example repository only exists in memory and is re-generated from scratch at every startup: This means your client needs to run `tofu` everytime you restart the repository application.
+Note that unlike normal repositories, the example repository only exists in memory and is re-generated from scratch at every startup: This means your client needs to run `tofu` every time you restart the repository application.

 ### Example with a repository on the internet